Dollar-Cost Averaging (DCA)

 What Is Dollar-Cost Averaging?

-Dollar-cost averaging (DCA) is an investment strategy where a fixed dollar amount is invested at regular intervals, regardless of the asset's price.
+Dollar-cost averaging (DCA) is an investment strategy where a fixed dollar amount is invested at regular intervals, regardless of the asset's current price.
 By investing mechanically, DCA removes the need to time the market and automatically exploits price volatility: more shares are purchased when prices are low and fewer when prices are high.

 How DCA Works Mathematically

 Consider investing $1,000 per month in a stock.
-In month 1, the stock is $50 (buy 20 shares).
-In month 2, it drops to $40 (buy 25 shares).
-In month 3, it rises to $45 (buy 22.2 shares).
-The average price over three months is $45, but the average cost per share is $44.44 ($3,000 / 67.2 shares).
-This mathematical property means DCA always produces an average cost below the simple average price when prices fluctuate.
+In month 1, the stock trades at $50 (buying 20 shares).
+In month 2, it drops to $40 (buying 25 shares).
+In month 3, it recovers to $45 (buying 22.2 shares).
+The simple average price over three months is $45, but the average cost per share is $44.44 ($3,000 divided by 67.2 shares).
+This mathematical property, sometimes called the harmonic mean effect, ensures DCA always produces an average cost below the arithmetic average price whenever prices fluctuate.

 Frequently Asked Questions